Aeroluna/LunaCoopMod/README.md

 Nerfed Adept from its Campaign version to its Versus version, but in return it gets Resonating Glaives.
 It didn't really make sense that Amon had Purifier Adepts anyways.

-- Fixed a bug where Infested Terran eggs used Stetmann's armor icon.
+- Fixed an issue where Infested Terran eggs used Stetmann's armor icon.

 yeah.